-The Great Debate: Hourly vs Salary
+Hourly vs Salary

 - One of the first things I really like about hourly is having set hours.
-If I have set hours of 9-5, when the work day is done, it is done, I leave at 5:00 and it’s great my expectations are to drop everything I’m doing and pick up at 9:00 am the next day.
+If I have set hours of 9-5, when the work day is done, it is done, I leave at 5:00 and my expectations are to drop everything I’m doing and pick up at 9:00 am the next day.

 - What comes with an Hourly Rate?
 Overtime, everyone’s favorite.
-If you need or want to stay and work on that extra project, you get paid overtime which is usually 1.5x your hourly rate and in some cases 2x, here comes the $$$.
+If you need or want to stay and work on an extra project, you get paid overtime which is usually 1.5x your hourly rate and in some cases 2x, here comes the $$$.

 - Having a set schedule is a nice perk to have.
-Nobody expects you to stay till 8pm to get the last report done and for some reason if you do stay late, many times you are a hero.
+Nobody expects you to stay till 8 pm to get the last report done and for some reason if you do stay late, many times you are a hero.

-- While it is great to be able to leave at 5:00 pm, if you leave at 5:03 pm or come in at 9:03 am, every minute must be documented, taking a 35 minute lunch instead of that exact 30 minute expected lunch, right that down and expect to explain why you did not adhere to your schedule.
+- While it is great to be able to leave at 5:00 pm, if you leave at 5:03 pm or come in at 9:03 am, every minute must be documented.
+If you decide to take a 35-minute lunch instead of that exact 30 minute, expect to explain why you did not adhere to your schedule.
 Not everyone is as overbearing or follows the HR handbook to the letter, but I’m sure you know someone out there who is.

 - Now this may not be entirely true, I need a little more research on the topic, but my general understanding is hourly employees earn less than salary employees.
-The main reason being an hourly employee is expected 40 hours per week with minimal overtime, while the salaried employee is expected to work over 40 hours each week usually 45-50, so this is calculated into the salary figure.
+The main reason is an hourly employee is expected 40 hours per week with minimal overtime, while the salaried employee is expected to work over 40 hours each week usually 45-50, so this is calculated into the salary figure.

 - The salary position is often the career position, the mid-level manager, analyst, or CEO.
 With this position comes greater responsibility and accountability for managing your activities and employees.

 - In many salaried positions there is a greater flexibility with time off, working from home, and early leave.
-During the summers some companies will offer an early leave Friday program to improve employee moral, this is not always available to an hourly employee.
+During the summers some companies will offer an early leave Friday program to improve employee morale, this is not always available to an hourly employee.

 Overall I think both an hourly position and salary have equally good benefits.
 One thing that always sticks in my mind is when people share with me that they are salary and I tell them that I am hourly, they always seem to want to go back to 40 hour week weeks and the possibility of overtime.